 Higher depression rates are seen in people with rheumatoid arthritis, irritable bowel disease (IBD), diabetes, cancer, heart disease, heart attacks, and other conditions.

 What Can I Do About The Physical Symptoms Of Depression?

-What are three physical symptoms of depressive episodes?
+What physical symptoms of depression do not exist?

 Does depression make your body feel heavy?

 Clinical depression can make your body feel heavy.
 A specific type of depression called atypical depression can include a symptom called leaden paralysis, which causes a heavy feeling in your arms and legs.